The Research4Life core offer includes two groups of countries, areas, or territories: Group A and Group B based on eligibility criteria.

 Validation and processing of new registrations normally takes two to four weeks.
 It is essential that your institution completes all of the fields in the registration form with the requested information.
 Failure to complete all fields in the form will result in delays in processing your application.

-As of January 2018, registration for one programme will grant access to all five.
+Registration for one programme will grant access to all five.

 Once the Research4Life team has processed your completed registration form, your director and librarian will be contacted and given detailed instructions on how to access and use the system.

 All staff (researchers, teaching and administrative staff) and students of a registered institution are eligible to access the programmes, as long as they abide by the guidelines within the license agreement.
 On-site visitors may use the collections if a staff member logs in with their account.

 Users need a computer connected to the internet.
 The Hinari, AGORA, OARE, ARDI and GOALI portals work with recent versions of the most standard web browsers.
 Users also need a recent version of Adobe Acrobat Reader to access journal articles in PDF.
 The Reader is available for free at www.adobe.com.

 We have been working to improve access for users and to avoid the potential for password abuse.
 To do this, we collaborate with the IPRegistry (https://app.theipregistry.org/) to record IP addresses from our participating institutions and have begun automating this process.
 The automated lookup from the IPRegistry has now added for us the IP addresses of some of our institutions.
 This happened because the IPRegistry already had your institution IPs on file.

 You should contact your library or your director if your institution doesn’t have a library.